-NASCAR team owner assaulted by former employee
+Police: Former NASCAR crew member breaks team owner's jaw

-DOVER, Del. – Authorities say a former NASCAR crew member assaulted a race team owner at Dover International Speedway.
+DOVER, Del. – Authorities say a former NASCAR crew member broke the jaw of a team owner while they were arguing at Dover International Speedway.

-A news release from Dover police says officers were called to the infield of the race track shortly before 11 a.m.
-Friday.

-Police say 33-year-old Lawrence Hayden of Concord, North Carolina, and 56-year-old NASCAR Xfinity Series race team owner Jerry Hataway were arguing over Hayden's employment when Hayden began punching Hataway.
+A news release from Dover police says 33-year-old Lawrence Hayden of Concord, North Carolina, and 56-year-old NASCAR Xfinity Series race team owner Jerry Hataway were arguing over Hayden's employment Friday when Hayden began punching Hataway.

-Hataway was treated at the track before being taken to a local hospital with a broken jaw.
+Hataway was treated at the track before being taken to a hospital with a broken jaw.

 Hayden was charged with second-degree assault and issued a $500 secured bond.
 It isn't clear if he has a lawyer.